 Using a stereomicroscope, check that the petal-like platform of approximately 1 square millimeter has formed and that the distal edge is sealed [1].

 SCOPE: Close-up view through stereomicroscope showing the flat, sealed platform at the tip.
+Example of a correct platform.
 Authors: We can show the visuals only if the corresponding narration is added.

+SCOPE: Close-up view through stereomicroscope showing incorrect platforms.

 Repeat the spatula fabrication steps to prepare the required number of spatulas, with each spatula capable of handling up to 40 mouse embryos [1].